1960 United States presidential election: Alabama

-The situation in Alabama was controversial, as the number of popular votes that Kennedy received in Alabama is difficult to determine because of the unusual situation there.
-Instead of having the voters use one vote to choose from a slate of electors, the Alabama ballot had voters choose the electors individually with up to 11 votes.
+The situation in Alabama was controversial, as the unusual situation there makes it difficult to determine Kennedy's popular vote.
+Voters in Alabama chose the state's electors individually, rather than as a block, with each voter selecting as many as 11 candidates.
 In such a situation, a given candidate is traditionally assigned the popular vote of the elector who received the most votes.
 For instance, all 11 Republican candidates in Alabama were pledged to Nixon, and the 11 Republican electors received anywhere from as low as 230,951 votes (for George Witcher) to as high as 237,981 votes (for Cecil Durham); Nixon is therefore assigned 237,981 popular votes from Alabama.

 The situation was more complicated on the Democratic side.
 The Alabama statewide Democratic primary had chosen 11 candidates for the Electoral College, five of whom were pledged to vote for Kennedy, but the other six of whom were unpledged and could therefore vote for anyone that they chose to be president.
 All 11 of these Democratic candidates won in the general election in Alabama, from as low as 316,394 votes for Karl Harrison, to as high as 324,050 votes for Frank M. Dixon.
 All six of the unpledged Democratic electors ended up voting against Kennedy, and instead voted for the Dixiecrat segregationist Harry F. Byrd.
 The number of popular votes that Kennedy received is therefore difficult to calculate.
 There are typically three methods that can be used.
 The first method, which is mostly used and the method used on the results table on this page below, is to assign Kennedy 318,303 votes in Alabama (the votes won by the most popular Kennedy elector, C.G.
 Allen), and to assign 324,050 votes in Alabama (the votes won by the most popular unpledged Democratic elector, Frank M. Dixon) to unpledged electors.
 However, using this method gives a combined voting total that is much higher than the actual number of votes cast for the Democrats in Alabama.
 The second method that can be used is to give Kennedy 318,303 votes in Alabama, and count the remaining 5,747 Democratic votes as unpledged electors.